nithinphilips/spotifyscrape/README.rst

 12. The script will create or update the playlist in All Access.

 The script adds tracks to the All Access playlist by searching by the track title and artist name.
-It's not fool proof and not all track will match.
+It's not fool proof and not all tracks will match.

 Installation/Setting Up VirtualEnv
 ----------------------------------